-Deciem say: “Buffet” – If you’re not too sure which peptide to go for, “Buffet” is an excellent choice to begin with.
-It features a comprehensive array of complex technologies within a single serum to target various visible signs of aging all at once (such as static or dynamic lines and wrinkles, sagging and loss of elasticity).
+Deciem says: “Buffet” – If you’re not too sure which peptide to go for, “Buffet” is an excellent choice, to begin with.
+It features a comprehensive array of complex technologies within a single serum to target various visible signs of ageing all at once (such as static or dynamic lines and wrinkles, sagging and loss of elasticity).

 The Ordinary Matrixyl